 KINT 260: First Aid, CPR, and First Responder Training

 This course will give students the opportunity to be certified by the American Red Cross in First Aid, CPR and AED.
 Requires additional fee.
+Credits: 2 Semester Offered: Spring even years

 KINT 280: Internship